Hendon School: Hendon Senior High School

 In 1971, this merger took place.
 Hendon County Grammar School became Hendon Senior High School, and St David's County Secondary School for Boys was renamed Hendon Junior High School.
 In 1978, when all the new buildings on the Hendon County site were finished, the whole school became completely integrated on one site and called by its present name Hendon School.

 During 1987–88 the school was threatened with closure by the London Borough of Barnet claiming falsely that it was no longer a viable institution, but by 1988–1989 the school had survived the threat and was awarded Grant-maintained status by the Conservative Government.
 Hendon became a foundation school with the changes to state funding of education which were brought about by the School Standards and Framework Act 1998.
-Extensions to the new buildings close to the perimeter on the south side of the site took place during the 1990s to provide extra room for the Maths and Music departments.
+Extensions to the new buildings close to the perimeter on the south side of the site took place during the 1990s to provide extra room for the Mathematics and Music departments.

 Hendon School today

-The school currently has an eight form intake with approximately 1,300 pupils, 120 teachers and 30 ancillary staff as well as a Saturday School for Languages with 200 pupils and 11 teachers.
+The school currently has an eight form intake with approximately 1,350 pupils, 120 teachers and 30 ancillary staff as well as a Saturday School for Languages with 200 pupils and 11 teachers.
 With an expanding sixth form roll, the school built a new Sixth Form Centre close to the eastern perimeter of the 6-acre site in 2011, which provides classrooms and facilities exclusively for use by the sixth form students.
 In late 2011, the school completed the expansion of the autism unit and the expansion of internal and external dining facilities within and around the original school building.
 In November 2011, the school converted to become an academy school, although chose not to change the name of the school.
 The Ofsted inspection in November 2011 graded the school to be outstanding.
 The school was previously a "failing school" in Special Measures by Ofsted in 2005 and subsequently deemed Satisfactory.

-Academic results

-Hendon School has sustained five years of improving results at GCSE, and in 2011 63% of students achieved 5 A*-C grades, which puts the school in 16th place out of 24 schools in Barnet local authority.
-At A level, the school is in the bottom 15% of Barnet schools, ranking 23rd out of 26 schools for 3 A Levels achieved.
+The latest review of the school by Ofsted was in 2022 and the school was given an overall rating of "good".

+The school is governed by a governing board made of parents, teachers and other community members.